Shareholders’ agreement and benefits it may offer

 - minimise/resolve disputes before they arise by setting out the procedure to be followed for a successful resolution.

-The Corporate Commercial Department at Fisher Jones Greenwood LLP can assist you in drafting a shareholders’ agreement, or provide advise in relation to an existing shareholders’ agreement; or otherwise advise you on your position at law generally.
+The Corporate and Commercial team at Fisher Jones Greenwood LLP can assist you in drafting a shareholders’ agreement, or provide advise in relation to an existing shareholders’ agreement; or otherwise advise you on your position at law generally.
 Should you require any further information or assistance please do not hesitate to get in touch – call 01206 700113 or email [email protected]

 RT @LawSocietyFAS: If you're going through a divorce, speaking to a solicitor can give you peace of mind that everything has been dealt wit…1 day